Skip to Main Content

 “Customers love the original line,” says Tammy Yiu, assistant designer for OSC Cross.
 “But they get very hot, very fast in the mall and on the TTC.”
 OSC Cross launched last year to suit those craving a lighter, streamlined silhouette.
 “It doesn’t take excessive down to make a jacket warmer,” says Yiu.
 “It’s about the quality of the down, how it’s quilted and the material that surrounds it.”

-The brand’s six parkas and two mid-layer vests are constructed from nylon coated on the outside with hydrophobic Teflon.
+The brand’s six winter parkas and two mid-layer vests are constructed from nylon coated on the outside with hydrophobic Teflon.
 Inside, Entrax-800, a durable and breathable wind- and water- barrier, further seals the nylon and makes it feel like khaki.
 The resilient shells, handmade in Scarborough, sandwich a blend of indigenous duck and goose down.

 Each jacket is named for a Canadian city, and urbanites will appreciate the stylish utility of the parkas, especially the cuff-extending, interior sleeves that keep wrists covered while texting, the fleece-lined collars reinforced with malleable wire to block wind and the Velcro-closed pockets set at angles on the chest and arm for instant access to stuff.
 Best yet: the thickest jacket of the lot is just five-centimeters-deep and the heaviest is less than two kilograms.